 Panorama is an accessibility tool that integrates seamlessly with the Canvas Learning Management System (LMS).
 It is designed to help institutions improve the accessibility of digital media and course content.

-Overall, it creates a more engaging and user-friendly experience for instructors by helping to identify inaccessible digital media and for students by enabling them to select the alternate formats (e.g., electronic braille, PDFs, audio/MP3, etc.) that best support their specific learning needs.
+Overall, it creates a more engaging and user-friendly experience for instructors by helping them identify inaccessible digital media, and for students by enabling them to select the alternate formats (e.g., electronic braille, PDFs, audio/MP3) that best support their specific learning needs.
 For information on getting started with Panorama, see below:

 Panorama Basics